ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 ### Providing static resources

-There are 2 reasons that there are no images being displayed on the website.
+There are two reasons that there are no images being displayed on the website.
 First of all, you have no images.
-Secondly, you have not set up ASP.NET Core to serve static file.
+Secondly, you have not set up ASP.NET Core to serve static files.

-Now, the default way to solve this, would be to add a ___wwwroot__ directory, and add the images there.
-This piggy backs on a convention, and makes adding the middleware needed to serve the files very easy.
+Now, the default way to solve this would be to add a ___wwwroot__ directory and add the images there.
+This piggybacks on a convention and makes adding the middleware needed to serve the files very easy.
 However, to be a bit complicated, let's do it a little differently...

 Add a new directory called __ProductImages__ in the __WebDevWorkshop.Web__ project.
 And then, download the following images to that directory